The IRS Foreign Earned Income Exclusion for US Expats – A Complete Guide

 Expats can claim the Foreign Tax Credit by filing form 1116 along with their federal return.

-Expats who pay foreign taxes on income that is paid in the US can’t claim the US Foreign Tax Credit however, so if they can’t claim the Foreign Earned Income Exclusion either, perhaps because their US sourced income isn’t ‘earned’, or because they can’t prove that they live abroad, they may be able to claim tax credits against US taxes paid on their income in the country where they live.
+Expats who pay foreign income tax on income that is paid in the US can’t claim the US Foreign Tax Credit however, so if they can’t claim the Foreign Earned Income Exclusion either, perhaps because their US sourced income isn’t ‘earned’, or because they can’t prove that they live abroad, they may be able to claim tax credits against US federal income taxes paid on their income in the country where they live.

 Expats may also have to report their foreign bank and investment accounts, if they have over $10,000 in total in qualifying accounts at any time during a tax year, by filing a Foreign Bank Account Report, more commonly known as an FBAR.